NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Crossbow Terror.md

 You gain a +2 circumstance bonus to damage with [[Equipment/Crossbow|Crossbows]].

 If the crossbow is a simple weapon, also increase the damage die size for your attacks made with that crossbow by one step.
-As normal, this damage die increase can't be combined with other abilities that alter the weapon damage die (such as the ranger feat [[Feats/Crossbow Ace|Crossbow Ace]]).
+As normal, this damage die increase can't be combined with other abilities that alter the weapon damage die (such as the ranger feat [[Crossbow Ace|Crossbow Ace]]).

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*